MonashDeepNeuron/HPC-Training/src/chapter6/challenges.md

 Write Bash Scripts to streamline the process of installing Spark and running the cluster.
 > Hint: Try to combine the [subchapter: set up](./set-up.md)

-## Task 3 - Spark and SLURM
+## Task 3 - Spark and Slurm

+Submit [task 1](#task-1---calculate-pi-using-monte-carlo-algorithm-again) as a Spark job using Slurm.
+This should be similar to [subchapter: job batching](./job-batching.md)
-Submit [task 1](#task-1---calculate-pi-using-monte-carlo-algorithm-again) (you will need to convert the notebook into a Python file) as a Spark job using SLURM.
-This may include wrapping the following steps into 1 single SLURM script:
+> Note: You will need to convert the notebook into a Python file
-- Set-up a Spark Cluster (which should be similar to [task 2](#task-2---cluster-set-up-bash-scripts))
-- Submit the job to the cluster using `spark-submit`
-> Hint: Try to combine [Task 2](#task-2---cluster-set-up-bash-scripts) and [subchapter: job batching](./job-batching.md)

 ## Task 4 - Data Processing